 There are also still so many people who have sent interesting, personal and supportive messages I want to get back to.
 Sometimes I think, fairly or unfairly, that other people, particularly the ones who use your name on Faceback on Twitter without directly addressing you, who don’t really want a discussion with you but only about you, just want you to admit you are wrong, to pay penance, to capitulate.
 Or they don’t want you to say anything at all, actually, but rather they just want to feel whatever posting something about someone else, someone they don’t know, or used to know, or met once, makes you feel.
 But what if we just don’t agree on a particular topic, or about a particular strategy, or about a particular person, genuinely?
 Can we agree to leave it, with no hard feelings, or must a price be paid?

 Certainly some prices have been paid.
-I have lost my work at The Wire as a consequence of going on the YouTube video with Daniel and Justin, and I suspect that fear generated by the negative online chatter about me had a lot to do with that decision too.
+I have lost my work at The Wire as a consequence of the Open Letter, by the fear generated by the online defamation.
+Cowards.
+They didn’t even both to try to talk to me, just dropped me without even directly telling me.
 I had an interview taken down off a podcast, which was actually a shame as it had gone really well and had nothing to do with any ‘controversial’ topic but was rather focussed on my research on the recorded female voice in public spaces, which is a very interesting thing to think about, I think.
 This is one of the things I find strange, actually, in these calls to ‘no-platform’ people or to lose them work.
 At The Wire or in my Philosophy teaching or on panels or in talks, I rarely, if ever, talk about the topics I am currently supposed to have a ‘wrong’ position on.
 Even if I did, I am not sure these events and positions work in the way that people trying to block me from them think they do.
 Teaching is never about indoctrination, for example, especially not in philosophy.
 We discuss ideas, arguments, positions, people disagree, we often end up in aporia and further questions rather than unanimity.
 I never push a ‘line’ that I would expect everyone to agree to.

 Similarly in talks, panels, everyone in the audience is always free to question, critique, denounce etc. I like that sort of robust back-and-forth, and I enjoy listening to and responding to even very strong criticism, I think a lot of people do.
 Further, If I give a talk about Diogenes and humour, or about laughter and the law, or about feminism, or music, but I am supposed to hold a terrible position on one topic, does this mean that I should not also give talks about other, unrelated, topics?
 Does my very presence at a talk or on a panel mean something bad?
 Am I a kind of contaminant, a malign presence?
 Someone to be shunned because of something I supposedly think, or believe, or have written, or said, or because I appeared with people or persons who are deemed to be wronguns, or because I gave a talk on ‘naughtiness’, or because I spoke about the sacred, or nature, or the sun, or paganism, or whatever, or because, because, anything, everything, something, nothing…just be cancelled already, you annoying woman!
 If it’s any consolation, I am thinking of running away to live in a cupboard or by a river, or something, so perhaps I will disappear, and, in any case, of course, as always, you never have to pay any attention to me in the first place – in fact, I would recommend this.